Elizabeth Warren's plan to tax the super-rich has been tried before. Here's what happened.

 The country's wealth tax may offer some insight into one looming question over Warren's wealth tax, which is whether its targets would find ways to avoid paying it.
 It's an important debate, because Warren's counting on her tax to raise a lot of money for social programs: $2.75 trillion over 10 years, according to an estimate by Emmanuel Saez and Gabriel Zucman, two economists advising her campaign.

-Under Warren's proposal, households with over $50 million in assets would pay a two percent tax on their net worth every year.
-The rate would rise to three percent on assets over $1 billion.
+Under Warren's proposal, households with over $50 million in assets would pay a 2 percent tax on their net worth every year.
+The rate would rise to 3 percent on assets over $1 billion.
 Warren's plan would affect just 75,000 households total.

-Taxes on wealth in Switzerland are not fixed, but set by 26 regional governments with rates that varied between 0.13 percent 1 percent per year in 2016, according to the OECD report.
-They also are much broader, affecting not just millionaires, but many middle class households as well.
+Taxes on wealth in Switzerland are not fixed, but set by 26 regional governments with rates that varied from 0.13 percent to 1 percent per year in 2016, according to the OECD report.
+They also are much broader, affecting not just millionaires, but many middle-class households as well.

 A study of the country's tax system by Jonathan Gruber and several other economists found that for every 0.1 percent taxes on wealth went up in an area, the wealth taxpayers reported to the government dropped by 3.5 percent.